 In the South, almost not a week goes by that some church or school group isn’t doing a fundraiser of selling smoked pork butts or pork shoulder.
 I’ve been known to pick up a few myself to help out the local high school marching band.
 But nothing beats cooking for yourself.

 My preferred method is the slow cooker, which will surprise exactly none of the long-time readers of this blog.
 Using a good dry rub, I let it sit at least overnight or sometimes for as much as a full day in the refrigerator.
 Then I add it to the slow cooker with the braising liquid and let it go for the day.
 By evening, it is ready to eat.
 I’ve found over time that it tastes even better the next day as leftovers.
-We love serving this with fire and ice pickles, and it goes great with Hawaiian macaroni salad, too.
+We love serving this with fire and ice pickles, and it goes great with either macaroni and cheese or Hawaiian macaroni salad, too.
+Don’t forget to serve it with a delicious cobbler for dessert.

 - 4-5 pounds bone-in pork butt